kshitizgupta21/enc_dec_triton_trtllm/README_lora.md

-## Instructions for running enc-dec in Triton TRT-LLM through Python backend
+## Instructions for running LoRA enc-dec model in Triton TRT-LLM through Python backend

 ### 1. Optimize model with TRT-LLM
-1. Place the base BART model in `hf_base_model` and lora model in `hf_lora_model`.
+1. Place the base BART/T5 model in `hf_base_model` and lora model in `hf_lora_model`.
 This is the expected directory structure
 ```
 ├── base_model
 │   ├── config.json